Papal selection before 1059: Tusculan Papacy (1012–1048)

 Due to the unprecedented actions of Pope Benedict IX (the only pope currently regarded as having served multiple, non-consecutive terms), Henry III found three different popes in 1046 when he arrived in Rome seeking coronation as Holy Roman Emperor.
 Henry III decided to depose all three and install Pope Clement II (1046–47).

 Holy Roman Empire (1048–1059)

 Henry III also installed the 3 successors to Pope Leo IX (1049–54), all Germans, without the formality of election.
-However, the death of Henry III and the rise of child Emperor Henry IV, Holy Roman Emperor allowed Pope Nicholas II (1059–61) to promulgate In Nomine Domini in 1059, ensuring that all future elections and, eventually, conclaves, would conform to a basic procedure that has remained largely unchanged for almost a millennium.
+However, the death of Henry III and his succession by the child Henry IV, Holy Roman Emperor allowed Pope Nicholas II (1059–61) to promulgate In Nomine Domini in 1059, ensuring that all future elections and, eventually, conclaves, would conform to a basic procedure that has remained largely unchanged for almost a millennium.
 This period also overlapped with what would later be described as The Great East–West Schism.